sematext/docs/docs/integration/index.md

 ### Alerting

-Multiple types of [Alert notifications](/docs/alerts) can be triggered on metrics and on logs and sent to several 3rd party services.
-See [Alerts](/docs/alerts) for more info.
+Multiple types of [alert notifications](/alerts) can be triggered on metrics and on logs and sent to several 3rd party services.
+See [Alerts](/alerts) for more info.